-Member21 within five working days of the Ward Member being notified of the representation.

-- (iii) within three (3) weeks of the matter appearing in the weekly lists of applications a Member22 requests in writing the matter to be determined by the Committee: - 1 detailing the reasons, which in the opinion of the Development and Conservation Manager and the Chair of the Planning Control Committee are based upon one or more valid material planning considerations; and - 2 detailing the reasons that the matter is in the wider public interest.
+- a parish or town council20 has submitted a written opinion contrary to the (ii) recommendation of the Service Director: Regulatory: - A. which is a valid material planning consideration in the opinion of the Service Director: Regulatory; and - B. provided that the written opinion of the parish or town council is supported in writing by at least one Ward Member21 within five working days of the Ward Member being notified of the representation. - within three (3) weeks of the matter appearing in the weekly lists of applications a Member22 requests in writing the matter to be determined by the Committee: - A. detailing the reasons, which in the opinion of the Development and Conservation Manager and the Chair of the Planning Control Committee are based upon one or more valid material planning considerations;

+and

+B. detailing the reasons that the matter is in the wider public interest.

-Where a Member makes such a request they should attend relevant Committee meeting to present reasons/grounds to the Committee.
-If they are unable to attend the relevant Committee meeting the Member must arrange for another member to present on their behalf or provide written statement presenting reasons/grounds.
+Where a Member makes such a request they should attend the relevant Committee meeting to present their reasons/grounds to the Committee.
+If they are unable to attend the relevant Committee meeting the Member must arrange for another member to present on their behalf or provide a written statement presenting their reasons/grounds.

-- (d) applications submitted by the Council for its own development other than those for which no objection has been received; - (e) the granting of orders to revoke or modify planning permissions where compensation may be payable; - (f) the granting of certificates of alternative development; - (g) any application made by an elected member of the Council; - (h) any application made by an employee of the Council where applications are other than for householder development; - (i) any application for householder23 development made by an employee of the Planning and Building Control Service or Chief Officer24; - (i) to receive updates on Planning Appeals lodged and Appeal Decisions made: - (k) to receive quarterly updates on planning enforcement matters; - to consider whether to confirm tree preservation orders to which objections have been received.
+- (d) applications submitted by the Council for its own development other than those for which no objection has been received; - the granting of orders to revoke or modify planning permissions where compensation (e) may be payable; - the granting of certificates of alternative development; - (h) any application made by an elected member of the Council; - any application made by an employee of the Council where applications are other (i) than for householder development; - any application for householder23 development made by an employee of the (j) Planning and Building Control Service or Chief Officer24; - to receive updates on Planning Appeals lodged and Appeal Decisions made; (k) - (I) to receive quarterly updates on planning enforcement matters; - (m) to consider whether to confirm tree preservation orders to which objections have been received.

 A Member with an Other Registrable, or non-Registrable Interest and/ or Disclosable Pecuniary Interest must not be involved in the request to referral to Committee.
-In a

-A Member Ward, another District Councillor can request referral.
+In a single Member Ward, another District Councillor can request referral.